Gametrics/standards/grc.md

 ---------------|------------
 NEW            | New, still in *unopened* factory packaging.
 MNT            | Mint, opened, but in best concievable physical shape. **No damage or mods**.
 USD            | Used, but fully functional.
 May have damage or be modified.
-Includes manufacturer refurbished hardware.
+Includes the presence of manufacturer refurbished hardware.
 PNF            | Used, partially nonfunctional (system is fit for purpose but certain functions don't work) CNF            | Completely nonfunctional (system is no longer fit for purpose)
 Table: Reserved/recognized physical condition codes